The Passion of Joan of Arc: Music

 Different scores were used for the two premieres of the Passion of Joan of Arc in Copenhagen and Paris.
 The music of the Paris version, for orchestra and singers, has survived and has been revived.
 It was composed by Leo Pouget and Victor Alix, who as well as being film composers, both wrote operettas; Pouget was coming to the end of his career, whereas Alix was regarded by Le Ménestrel as becoming an established composer.
-Their score for the Passion of Joan of Arc has been seen in recent years as having some limitations, but seems to have been regarded as acceptable at the time.
+Their score for the Passion of Joan of Arc has been seen in recent years as having some limitations.
 In the 1920s, film music was normally played live in the theatre.
 However, some of the Pouget/Alix score was recorded.
 In 1929, selections were released in 78 format in a performance by "l'orchestre symphonique du Lutetia Wagram" (the Lutetia Wagram being a large Parisian cinema of the time, since demolished).

-Dreyer also heard the soundtrack of Joseph-Marie Lo Duca's version of the film which came out in the 1950s.
-It featured Bach, Albinoni and Vivaldi: Dreyer disapproved; he appears not to have encountered a score which he considered definitive.
+Like most directors of that era, Dreyer had no control over the music.
+He stated he did not fully approve of any score he had heard, and disliked the soundtrack of Joseph-Marie Lo Duca's version for the film which came out in the 1950s, which featured Bach, Albinoni and Vivaldi.

-Musical accompaniment since 1968

 Since Dreyer's death and the rediscovery of the original print, numerous composers have provided music for the film.